Accenture/reactive-interaction-gateway/docs/api-gateway.md

 To pass the configuration at startup, RIG uses an environment variable called `PROXY_CONFIG_FILE`.
 This variable can be used to either pass the _path_ to an existing JSON file, or to directly pass the configuration as a JSON string.
 Let's configure a simple endpoint to show how this works.

 > The configuration JSON (file) holds a list of API definitions.
 Refer to the [API Gateway Management](./api-gateway-management.md) for details.
+> You can also utilize [small playground](https://github.com/Accenture/reactive-interaction-gateway/tree/master/examples/api-gateway) in examples

 We define an endpoint configuration like this: